Autoscaling based on ALB metrics

 Conclusion

 To run software applications efficiently and smoothly, they must automatically scale up and down according to traffic.
 So, the cloud provider provides a load balancer to expose the application, and ALB is one of them.
-So to autoscale according to ALB metrics, KEDA is used, which helps to fetch metrics from AWS Cloud watch and auto-scales the application accordingly.
+So to autoscale according to ALB metrics, KEDA is used, which helps to fetch metrics from AWS cloud watch and auto-scales the application accordingly.

 Handling Kubernetes resources through the command line requires lots of experience, and debugging and troubleshooting require effort.
 Devtron provides Kubernetes Dashboard, which drives things without commands.
 It provides full-stack observability of resources for easy debugging.